-Nuclear medicine is a discipline that uses radioactive substances to diagnose and treat through hybrid imaging.
+Nuclear medicine is a medical specialty that uses radioactive substances for diagnosis and treatment through hybrid imaging.

-The advantage of nuclear scanning compared to other imaging methods is that it demonstrates changes in the function of the examined organ and not only structural (anatomical) changes.
+The advantage of nuclear scans over other imaging methods is that it demonstrates changes in the function of the examined organ and not only structural (anatomical) changes.
 Therefore, at times nuclear scans can identify certain diseases earlier than other imaging methods.

 Tests performed at the institute: